Company Formation in the Netherlands - Dutch Tax Breaks, Accountants, VAT & Visas

 What is the regulatory environment like?

-Reasonably easygoing with regard to foreign investment and taxation, but certainly not when it comes to employment laws.
+The regulatory environment is reasonably easygoing with regard to foreign investment and taxation, but certainly not when it comes to employment laws.
 The Dutch labour market is heavily regulated and generally favours the employee.
 Companies employing more than 35 workers are legally required to establish a works council which must be consulted on a wide range of issues.
 If you need to dismiss an employee, count on the intervention of a civil court or government body.
 You should take legal advice before entering into any kind of employment contract – contact us for details of our network of Dutch legal and recruitment specialists.

 Are there financial incentives available?